cyberpwnn/Saron/repository/storyline/quests/continent-1/antagonist-quest1.5.md

   Mayor (either option): -Good job!
 So, what did you find?
 Was there anything bad?
 Player [O]: No, it was fine.
 I saw nothing of concern.
 (1) / It was fine, but I have to tell you something...
 (2) / It didn't have to be this way.
 (3)
   {If player chooses #3, put sword in their inventory hand and begin attacking the mayor.
 Swarm guards in and apprehend the player in a cutscene.}
+  Mayor (2): Oh?
+Do tell.
+  Player [O]: I came across a group.
+They told me I had to kill you to live.
+They're following me.
+(1) / A group is out to get you.
+They are following me here.
+(2)
+    Mayor (either option):

 ```